Akhancode/automate_content/README.md

 ## Usage

 1. **Monitor JSON Feed**: The script will automatically detect new articles from a local JSON feed (`feed.json`).
-You can simulate adding new articles to this file to trigger the automation.
+You can simulate adding new articles with **NOT EXISTING UNIQUE ID** to this file to trigger the automation.
 Please Note : Default values will not feed  as it may triggers the processing API and to Avoid Image Generation from getting Exhaust (only 10 credits) before testing  .
 Monitoring function will scan for change in JSON and all of this related to monitoring will run in seperate thread so the main thread remain open to REST api.

 3. **Automated Content Processing**: Each new article will have a summary generated, an AI-driven image created, and then a mock post to a social media channel (just prints ).